natura-cosmeticos/natds-ios/README.md

 Follow the path `File > Swift Packages > Add Package Dependency` and then provide it the git url for this repository: `https://github.com/natura-cosmeticos/natds-ios.git`.
 Xcode will manage the imports.

 ## How to configure
-The library provide the components according to the Design System brand themes, which must be chosen at your app's launch.
-All themes available are options from `AvailableTheme` enum.
+The library provide the components according to the Design System brand themes, which must be chosen before using the components (usually, at your app's launch).
+All themes available are options in the `AvailableTheme` enum.

 To choose a theme, configure the library with the following code: